wpswings/mwb-bookings-for-woocommerce/README.txt

 WooCommerce Booking & appointment plugin is a powerful plugin that enables store owners to create an online booking system that allows them to turn their products into online booking solutions and make them available to customers for a set period of time.

-You can now simply book WordPress time slots booking, confirm/reject bookings, display reservation calendar listings, enable booking cancellations, promote booking availability, regulate booking duration, and much more using the [**Bookings Calendar**](https://wpswings.com/product/bookings-for-woocommerce-pro/?utm_source=wpswings-bookings-pro&utm_medium=bookings-org-page&utm_campaign=bookings-pro) plugin's capabilities.
+You can now simply book WordPress time slots booking, confirm/reject bookings, display reservation calendar listings, enable booking cancellations, promote booking availability, regulate booking duration, and much more using the [**Bookings Plugin**](https://wpswings.com/product/bookings-for-woocommerce-pro/?utm_source=wpswings-bookings-pro&utm_medium=bookings-org-page&utm_campaign=bookings-pro) plugin's capabilities.

 [youtube https://www.youtube.com/watch?v=9ow97SzMHnM&w=560&h=315&rel=0]

 **WITH THE BOOKINGS FOR WOOCOMMERCE PLUGIN ON YOUR STORE YOU CAN:**

-*With WooCommerce Calendar Booking you can Easily define additional booking costs and services from the backend.
+*  With WooCommerce Calendar Booking you can Easily define additional booking costs and services from the backend.
-*Unit, base(days/hours), and additional cost-based WooCommerce bookable products can be defined.
+* Unit, base(days/hours), and additional cost-based WooCommerce bookable products can be defined.
 *  With Online Appointment Booking you can Easily define the maximum number of bookings per day with the HMS unit.
 *  Provide an easy upcoming booking list using the Booking Calendar.
 *  Can define WooCommerce bookings availability Start and End time for the day with ease with a free online booking system.

 == PLUGIN MEETS YOUR REQUIREMENT, SO ==
 [**Download Now!!**](https://downloads.wordpress.org/plugin/mwb-bookings-for-woocommerce.zip)